Menu

 October 2024 -3 minutes read

-Roma, who often face discrimination in their daily lives and at the workplace, should be an integral part of the Western Balkans’ growth story, explained the Roma Foundation of Europe – the leading advocacy group for Roma in Europe, by presenting its report - Boosting the Western Balkans’ Growth - to be discussed at the Berlin Process.
+Roma, who often face discrimination in their daily lives and at the workplace, should be an integral part of the Western Balkans’ growth story, explained the Roma Foundation of Europe—the leading advocacy group for Roma in Europe—by presenting its Boosting the Western Balkans’ Growth report, to be discussed at the Summit.

 The report, which was first submitted to the Fifth Ministerial Meeting on Roma Integration hosted by the German Federal Foreign Ministry in Berlin last month, finds that strategic investment in Roma workforce development in Western Balkans could yield annual economic gains ranging from €314 million to €1.28 billion in Serbia alone.
 Additionally, it highlights strong public support, with three-quarters of citizens in the Western Balkans backing government funding for Roma employment initiatives.